Tryouts /Assessments

 Why should I consider my child joining the Team program?

-Simply because your child just loves gymnastics and wants to excel in what they are already doing in the sport; As a parent you wish to reinforce the important life skills such as discipline, determination, consistency, commitment, respect, and fair play.
+If your child loves gymnastics and wants to excel in what they are already doing in the sport and, as a parent, you wish to reinforce important life skills such as discipline, determination, consistency, commitment, respect, and fair play.

-A Team program provides a structured training, develops and enforces a team environment while each gymnast strives to achieve their personal goals in a fun, supportive, challenging, and healthy manner.
-The Team program also allows participants to compete in appropriate competitions.
+A Team program provides structured training and develops and enforces a team environment while gymnasts strive to achieve their individual goals in a fun, supportive, challenging, and healthy manner.
+The Team program also allows participants to participate in competitions.

 What should my child wear for the tryout?

-Participants are expected to be bare feet on the gymnastics floor and should wear comfortable tight-fitting clothes.
+Participants are expected to have bare feet on the gymnastics floor and should wear comfortable, tight-fitting clothes.
 Hair should be neatly tied up and away from the face.
-Also have your child bring a water bottle to the session.
+They should also bring a water bottle to the session.

 What if I am running late for the tryout?